gitrevue/website/src/pages/docs/getting-started.md

 ---
 path: "/docs/getting-started"
 title: "Getting Started"
+description: "A short guide on setting up GitRevue with your GitHub repositories"
 ---

 A short guide on setting up GitRevue with your GitHub repositories.
 If you already have GitRevue set up you may find the [Configuration Reference](/docs/rules) more useful.